 We live an environmentally friendly and for a great part self-sufficient life on our smallholding in the mountains outside of Killarney town.
 There we organise open seasonal druid celebrations honouring the Celtic Wheel of the Year.
 This is a way of connecting with the time of the year and acknowledging the passing of the seasons, the death and rebirth of nature, planting the seeds and reaping the harvest.
 To be notified of these celebrations, follow us on Facebook, Twitter or subscribe to our mailing list.

 Playing the shaman drum is our passion.
 For years we have been invited to organise and lead drum circles and – rituals on in and outdoor festivals.
 Can you imagine the excitement of having 50 to 100 drummers playing in sync while the audience dances ecstatically?

 With our self-made drums, we also do drum healing.
 We can do this besides regular medical aid.
 Drum healing can assist with many complaints, both physical and psychological.

 Jan and Karen are both experienced druids and humanistic celebrants.
-They create and perform ceremonies for all important life events as birth, coming of age, weddings, divorces and funerals.
+They create and perform ceremonies for all important life events like birth, coming of age, weddings, divorces and funerals.
 These ceremonies are highly personalised.
-The can be held in traditional Celtic spiritual style as druids, but also meaningful humanist ceremonies are possible.
+They can be held in traditional Celtic spiritual style as druids, but also meaningful humanist ceremonies are possible.

-Jan is also a certified trainer, coach, public speaker, singer, bodhran player and web designer.
-He gives trainings and workshops for groups all over Ireland and the Netherlands.
+Jan is also a certified trainer, coach, public speaker, tarot reader, bodhran player and web designer.
+He gives training and workshops for groups all over Ireland and the Netherlands.
 The workshops revolve around living to your full potential, mindfulness and being in the now.

 Keep in touch

-We are welcoming people interested in spirituality, paganism and ancient Celtic religions in our inner circle.
+We are welcoming people interested in spirituality, paganism and ancient Celtic religions into our inner circle.
 On our farmhouse and -land near Killarney town, we have a workshop space.
-We organise seasonal festivals, workshops and training on site as well as on location.
+We organise seasonal festivals, workshops and courses on-site as well as on location.